How to Grow Your Snow Removal Business in 2026

 Adding services increases revenue per customer and strengthens relationships.
 The most natural additions build on your existing capabilities.

-- Salting and de-icing: 40-60% profit margins, essential for commercial accounts (use our snow salt calculator to estimate material needs)
+- Salting and de-icing: Strong margins on a low material cost, and effectively required for commercial accounts (use our snow salt calculator to size each load)

-- Emergency response: After-hours calls at 1.5-2x standard rates
+- Emergency response: Off-hours and mid-storm calls billed at a premium over your standard rate

-- Ice dam prevention: Protects properties and adds recurring revenue
+- Ice dam prevention: Protects the property and turns into recurring work

 Bundle services for seasonal contracts.
 A property that pays for plowing, salting, and sidewalk clearing generates three revenue streams from one customer relationship.